 - Improves the overall drainage of the soil: Sharp sand being bigger in particles than usual, gives proper aeration and drainage in your pots or beds once mixed with your loam soil or composts.
 You can add 20-30 grams for every liter of compost.

 - Critical for plant growth: Sharp sand is the ideal choice for sowing your seeds and cuttings.
 This prevents over-watering and the formation of fungal diseases in your plants.
-You can mix 1 part of the sand to 3 parts of compost.
+You can mix 1 part of the sand with 3 parts of compost.

 - Helps loosen heavy soil: Equally mixing sharp sand with clay soil helps in the aeration and drainage of the clay soil, which then becomes perfect for growing plants.
 Apply one shovel of the sharp sand to every square meter of your heavy soil.